 Hamlin Midwife, Firomi

-Following Firomi’s graduation a year ago, she was deployed to a Hamlin-supported government health centre in Mettu where she joined two senior Hamlin midwives who have been there for five years.
-Together, these Hamlin midwives are providing life-changing maternal healthcare for women in the Mettu area.
+Following Firomi’s graduation a year ago, she was deployed to a Hamlin-supported government health centre in Metu where she joined two senior Hamlin midwives who have been there for five years.
+Together, these Hamlin midwives are providing life-changing maternal healthcare for women in the Metu area.

 During her time at the Hamlin College of Midwives as a student, Firomi delivered over 40 babies at Hamlin Fistula Ethiopia‘s main hospital in Addis Ababa.
 This practical experience set her up well for her career in midwifery.